ConnectWithNoor/learning-genai/openai-functions/readme.md

 ### 1. **OpenAI Functions**

+The application is a terminal based chat application.
 The source code is a continuation of the source code inside basic directory.

 #### 1.1 What are functions calling and what is the need of it